waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 command line, no web interface with this database is available.
 In addition your log file "transactions.log" **grows very rapidly**.
 I discourage this use.
 You use "osm3s_query" program with "--quiet" switch or redirect stderr using your shell to query database in a terminal.
-In addition to those short comings it also **NOT** possible to update the database using my "update_op_db.sh" script mentioned below.
+In addition to those short comings it is also **NOT** possible to update the database using my "update_op_db.sh" script mentioned below.

 To initial the database, your source input file must have "attic" or historical data, the "initial_op_db.sh"